ValuePenguin reports that, on average, Americans have $41,700 in their bank accounts. The median balance, however, is $5,300.

 High-yield checking accounts are a great way to maximize your money – these types of accounts offer a regular return, generally based on your account balance, to qualifying customers.
 It’s a simple, effective way to grow your money over time while enjoying all the standard security benefits a bank account offers.

 Other accounts may offer specific perks, like cashback on qualifying purchases.
-SouthEast Bank’s Rewards Checking account falls into this category, earning 10 cents cashback on qualifying debit card purchases.2
+SouthEast Bank’s Rewards Checking account falls into this category, earning cashback on qualifying debit card purchases.
+2

 A savings account is a separate account where you can stash money for various savings goals.
 Examples include your emergency fund, home down payment savings, holiday savings and other short-term goals.